 Virtual Design + Construction

-The Virtual Design and Construction Engineer’s role is to assist the project operations team and BIM manager in the development and execution of the BIM coordination plan.
-VDC engineers are primarily responsible for laser scanning new and existing conditions, development of Revit models as required by the project, clash detection, and coordination meeting documentation and follow up.
+The Virtual Design and Construction Coordinator’s role is to assist the project operations team and VDC manager in the development and execution of the BIM coordination plan.
+VDC coordinators are primarily responsible for laser scanning new and existing conditions, development of Revit models as required by the project, clash detection, and coordination meeting documentation and follow up.